Home » Head Start » Early Learning

 Head Start provides young learners with social and academic skills that prepare them for school.

-What to Expect in the EHS Home Based Program:
+What to expect in the EHS Home Based Program:

-• One weekly home visit with a qualified Educator
+• One weekly home visit with a qualified educator

 • Two monthly group socialization opportunities